rajatkantinandi/useSwipe/README.md

       <div className="swipeContainer" ref={swipeContainerRef}>
         {direction
           ? `You have swiped ${direction}`
-          : "Swipe here to see swipe direction"
+          : 'Swipe here to see swipe direction'
         }
       </div>
     </div>